tamunoWoks/python_notebook/lists_and_tuples.md

 ['hello', 3.1415, True, None, 42] # A list of several values

-spam = ['cat', 'bat', 'rat', 'elephant'] # A list value assigned to a variable
+spam = ['cat', 'bat', 'rat', 'elephant'] # A list assigned to a variable

 empty = [] # An empty list assigned to a variable
 ```
+The spam variable 1 is assigned only one value: the list value.
+But the list value itself contains other values.
+> Note that the value [] is an empty list that contains no values, similar to '', the empty string.